jsoma/designingviz/bars/4-thin-columns.md

 # Thinning out columns

 Wide bars and columns look clunky - **keep your bars thin** for a simpler, more elegant look.
+Too thin, though, and it's tough to compare the bars to ocme another.

 ![](assets/ai-thin-columns.png)

-Don't take this as the gospel truth, though, as the right width often has to do with spacing and general graph setup.
+The right width often has to do with spacing and general graph setup.
+Also, it's usually easy to have thin **bars** as opposed to thin **columns**.